 Rochefort 10 (11.3% ABV) is the darkest of the three beers, and by all rights, it should be called one of the best-balanced ales in the world.
 Introduced in 1950, the Rochefort 10 sports rich tones of fig and caramel.

 The Rochefort 8 (9.2% ABV) is the most popular Rochefort beer.
 It was introduced during the overhaul of the brewery at the abbey during 1955-1960.
 It is a lighter brown beer that is every bit as good as the 10.
 Fruit and spicy undertones are still very pronounced.

 Rochefort 6 (7.5% ABV) composes less than 1% of the Abbey’s beer production.
 This is an aromatic reddish beer, with undertones of figs, spices and caramel.
 It is probably the closest to the ancient beers that were produced at the Abbey before the 20th century.
 All three of the Rochefort beers will cellar well.

-It is possible to visit the Abbey but the Brewery is not open for tours.
-The Abbey too is sometimes closed for religious holidays so call in advance to inquire about visiting hours.
+It is possible to visit the Abbey, but the Brewery is not open for tours.
+The Abbey also is sometimes closed for religious holidays so call in advance to inquire about visiting hours.

 Find out more about Belgium’s favourite beverage on our Guide to Belgian Beer and Breweries in Belgium page.